PROUDLY CANADIANOwned & Operated. Est 1987.

 Included Meal(s): Breakfast and Dinner

-Day 4 Ibarra - Avenue of Volcanoes - La Cienega
+Ibarra - Avenue of Volcanoes & Cotopaxi - La Cienega

-We depart Otavalo to follow in the footsteps of the German scientist, Alexander von Humboldt, and rediscover what in 1802 he called the "Avenue of Volcanoes," a 325 km (202 mi) long valley between the major cordillera ranges.
+Today we follow in the footsteps of the German scientist, Alexander von Humboldt, and rediscover what in 1802 he called the "Avenue of Volcanoes," a 325 km (202 mi) long valley between the major cordillera ranges.
 Massive and standing alone, the volcanoes provide brooding, snow-covered contrast to the green equatorial lushness.
-We see snow-capped summits, mystical brooks and rivers, terraced farmlands, small villages and
+We see snow-capped summits, mystical brooks and rivers, terraced farmlands, small villages and fascinating cultures.

-We’ll take the Pan-American Highway southwards and take a side road to discover the impressive volcanism, flora, and bird-life that this national park protects.
-A visit to the Interpretation Center and the Limpiopungo Lake as well as a short easy hike will let us enjoy this natural wonder.
+We’ll take the Pan-American Highway southwards and take a side road to discover the impressive volcanism, flora, and bird-life that the Cotopaxi national park protects.
+Whilst in the national park, we will visit to the Interpretation Center and the Limpiopungo Lake and also complete a short hike that will let us enjoy this natural wonder.

 The area is also home to a number of exceptional haciendas, some of which date back to the 16th century.
 La Cienega Hacienda is located near the village of Lasso near the foot of Cotopaxi and has been witness to centuries of important events in the history of Ecuador.